syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 ---
-title: Cell or Range Formatting
+title: Cell or Range Formatting | Syncfusion
 description: Briefs about Cell or Range Formatting in XlsIO.
 platform: File-Formats
 control: XlsIO